Censorship in Malaysia: Music concerts

 Shows by Gwen Stefani and Beyoncé Knowles (two concerts were cancelled in 2007 and 2009, respectively) have also faced protests by conservative Muslims over immodest clothing, forcing the artists to don attire that revealed little skin.
 Moderate Muslims, Chinese, Indians and other non-Muslims criticised conservative Muslims, calling them "narrow-minded" in the wake of these events.

 In July 2010, the Wonder Girls were allowed to return to Malaysia for MTV World Stage Live in Malaysia, along with Katy Perry, despite her songs and clothing being too "sexy" for the Malaysian teenagers.
 In October the same year, Adam Lambert scheduled concert in Malaysia was given the green light amid moderate protests from fundamental Muslims over controversies pertaining to his sexuality.

 In February 2012, an Erykah Badu concert was cancelled because it was found that she had applied a temporary tattoo of the word Allah on a part of her body.

 In October 2013, a Kesha concert was cancelled at the 11th hour which has brought so much anger to the Malaysians.
 Although Kesha has tried to fit the rules set by the authorities but they still warned her that she will be imprisoned if she disobey the rules.

+In July 2023, a The 1975 concert was cancelled during Good Vibes Festival in Kuala Lumpur and got banned from performing in Malaysia.
+During the festival, Matty Healy, the frontman of the band kissed their bassist, Ross McDonald in an act to protest against the country's anti-LGBTQ+ policies.
+He later made a speech, "I made a mistake.
+When we were booking shows, I wasn’t looking into it.
+I don't see the fucking point of inviting The 1975 to a country and then telling us who we can have sex with."